 - staying away from newborns, pregnant people, immunocompromised people, or older adults

-If you can make sure your rash is completely covered at all times, it’s OK to go out while you have blisters, according to the
+If you can ensure your rash is completely covered at all times, it’s OK to go out while you have blisters, according to the

-Make sure to take extra precautions when you’re around people who haven’t had chickenpox or been vaccinated against it.
+Make sure to take extra precautions when you’re around people who haven’t had chickenpox or received a vaccination for it.
 Even one uncovered blister can spread the virus.

-Stay away from the beach or other places where you can’t keep your rash covered.
+It’s best to stay away from the beach or places where you can’t keep the rash covered.

-Chickenpox is also caused by the varicella-zoster virus.
-It causes itchy blisters and is most common in younger kids.
+The same virus is responsible for both shingles and chickenpox.
+Chickenpox causes itchy blisters and is most common in younger kids.

-Unlike shingles, which is contagious only through direct contact with the blisters, chickenpox easily spreads through the respiratory tract.
-In fact, if you have chickenpox, up to
+While shingles is contagious only through direct contact with the blisters, chickenpox is also contagious through respiratory secretions like saliva.
+If you have chickenpox, up to

-This means that you should avoid contact with all people, if possible, but especially with those who haven’t had chickenpox or received the chickenpox vaccine.
+This means you should avoid contact with all people, if possible, but especially with those who haven’t had chickenpox or received the vaccine.

 Once all of your blisters have dried out and crusted, it’s OK to resume swimming.

 The same virus causes both chickenpox and shingles.
-It’s not a good idea to go swimming in public places with either of these conditions, whether it’s a pool or a natural body of water.
+Swimming in public places with either of these conditions is not a good idea, whether in a chlorinated pool or a natural body of water.

 It’s OK to go out with shingles if your blisters are covered.
 But if you have chickenpox, you need to avoid contact with other people until your rash has dried out.